 The program is currently being managed and administered by approximately 87 SFPUC/City staff and 195 consultants for a total WSIP staff of 282.
 Through March 2014, the Regional Projects have incurred expenditures of approximately \$2.800 billion or 76% of WSIP's current approved budget.

-&lt;sup>1 All projects with the exception of the Calaveras Dam Replacement, the Regional Groundwater Storage and Recovery Project, and the Alameda Creek Recapture Project will also go beyond 2016 project will be completed by 2016.
+&lt;sup>1 All projects with the exception of the Calaveras Dam Replacement, the Regional Groundwater Storage and Recovery Project, and the Alameda Creek Recapture Project will also go beyond 2016 project.

 Project Development and Controls